-This document details some best implementation practices for the Local Currency Payments system, including detail on how to offer an optimal user experience and extract the most value from common scenarios surrounding the system.
+This guide details some best implementation practices for the Local Currency Payments system, including detail on how to offer an optimal user experience and extract the most value from common scenarios surrounding the system.

-Firstly, for a technical outline of the product, see How-to: Local Currency Payments.
+For a technical outline of the product, see How-to: Local Currency Payments.

 The Local Currency Payments system exposes several methods to ensure that a user has processed a transaction successfully in your game or application.
 After the user completes the purchase flow, you need to check the payment status, fulfill the order if the payment was successful and inform the user that they have received the product they purchased.